filipkrw/nginx-conf-with-env-vars/README.md

 ### Test

 Go to http://localhost:8081/example or http://localhost:8082/example depending on the version.
-You should see the contents http://example.com proxied with the use of the environment variable.
+You should see the contents of http://example.com proxied with the use of the environment variable.